Flowers that might send the wrong message on Valentine’s Day

 Evergreen clematis – Poverty

-A flower nicknamed Old Man’s Beard that means poverty might not be the best symbol to give your partner on valentines day.
-Instead, try goldenrod which means encouragement and good fortune.
+A flower nicknamed Old Man’s Beard and that means poverty might not be the best symbol to give your partner on Valentine’s Day.
+Instead, try goldenrod, which means encouragement and good fortune.

-Of course, the meanings of flowers are all symbolic and made up and make very little difference to most people.
-For a list of flowers and plants that can be dangerous to small children and pets, click here.
+While cut flowers are popular for Valentine’s Day, the Almanac also suggests forgoing them altogether and gifting your sweetheart a flowering plant instead.

+“The instant flowers are cut, they begin their journey towards death,” the Almanac said.
+“With a flowering plant, especially cold-loving cyclamen or hellebores, the gift is just the beginning!”